DavidLapadula/LIRI/README.md

 ## Technology
 Javascript (ES6)
-Node.js (twitter, spotifym and request NPM modules)
+Node.js (twitter, spotify and request NPM modules)
 ## Functionality
 Command Line Interface program that accepts parameters used to subsequently query API's

 _After Supplying personal API keys and setting in .env file_

 **Each command recieves a JSON object from the API and then displays selected information from it**

 node liri 'my-tweets' command will query the Twitter API to display the user's last 20 tweets and when they were created

 node liri spotify-this-song '<songname>'  queries the spotify API.
 This will display: